-The proposed Shikaripara GSS is planned to be constructed over 10 acres of land.
-The present land use of the site is categorized as GM land (Fellow) with minimal vegetation cover.
-JSUNL will divert the land use of the tract of land to industrial use and this would result in a permanent change of land use.
+The proposed substation will be constructed over 7.65 acres of land.
+The land use study reveals that the proposed land is a pahari land (hilly land) under land revenue department and during site visit it was observed that the land was barren land without any vegetation.
+The land use study reveals that the proposed land is a GM land.
+JUSNL will divert the land use of the tract of land to industrial use and this would result in a permanent change of land use.
+Because of the nature of the project and low level of anthropogenic activity to be associated with the site during operational phase, it is unlikely that the GSS project would induce any significant change of land use in other land parcels in the immediate vicinity

-Because of the nature of the project and low level of anthropogenic activity to be associated with the site during operational phase, it is unlikely that the GSS project would induce any significant change of land use in other land parcels in the immediate vicinity.
+As the site is located on a hillock, the preparation of land for the construction activities at site would involve soil stripping and considerable cutting, filling and levelling activities in order to make the site topography suitable for setting up of the GSS.
+As the site as lateritic soil which is loose in nature, changing of topography of the site can create potential for local slope failures.
+The removal of vegetation cover and top soil can increase the potential for soil erosion during a short period of time till the site is levelled and then stabilized with fill materials like gravel, sand and fly ash.

-As the site is located on a flat land with a gentle slope, the preparation of land for the construction activities at site would involve soil stripping and limited cutting, filling and levelling activities in order to make the site topography suitable for setting up of the GSS.
-As the site is lateritic soil which is loose in nature, removal top soil can increase the potential for soil erosion during a short period of time till the site is levelled and then stabilized with fill materials like gravel, sand and fly ash.
-There is also a potential for local level changes in drainage pattern of the area, though the drainage to the second order drainage to the west and south west of the site is unlikely to be affected because the prevailing gentle slope leading to the catchment of the drainages.
-If proper soil erosion control measures are implemented, these impacts will be in the short term and unlikely to be severe in terms of scale and magnitude.
+There is also a potential for local level changes in drainage pattern of the area, though the drainage to the second order drainage to the north of the site is unlikely to be affected because the prevailing steady slope leading to the catchment of the drainages.
+If proper soil erosion and slope stability control measures are implemented, these impacts will be in the short term and unlikely to be severe in terms of scale and magnitude.

 Disposal of solid waste and spills of lubricants, fuels and chemicals during land clearing, terrain sloping, levelling and construction activities creates the potential for soil and water contamination.
-The specific type of solid wastes likely to be generated during the construction of the Shikaripara GSS sites would include defective or compromised building materials, waste concrete, wastes from on-site machineries and repair of machineries and equipment, packaging pallets and crates and wastes associated with onsite activities of workers (in relation to the number of workers present) like domestic solid wastes.
+The specific type of solid wastes likely to be generated during the construction of the Jarmundi GSS sites would include remains of cut trees and vegetation, defective or compromised building materials, waste concrete, wastes from on-site machineries and repair of machineries and equipment, packaging pallets and crates and wastes associated with onsite activities of workers (in relation to the number of workers present) like domestic solid wastes.